 Of course, Pet Rocks are useless to us.
 What we really care about are the innovative marketing approaches that brands take to promote their actual value to customers, and how they cultivate interest in that value.

-And to that end, here are seven examples (in no particular order) of some our favorite marketing strategies and campaigns in recent history.
+And to that end, here are 10 examples (in no particular order) of some of our favorite marketing strategies and campaigns in recent history.